Twilight Education Project

 YOU CAN HELP

-You can help by volunteering as a school-age tutor or spreading the word with these flyers in English, Spanish, Vietnamese and Arabic.
-For more information about the program or about how to get involved, please email Twilight Program Director Daniela Gomez or call her at (714) 331- 3907.
+You can help by volunteering as a school-age tutor or spreading the word with these flyers in English, Spanish, Vietnamese, Arabic, and Portuguese. or more information about the program or about how to get involved, please email Twilight Program Director Daniela Gomez or call her at (714) 331- 3907.

 Community partnerships are the heart of this program’s success.
 BGCHV is proud to partner with Huntington Beach Adult School, Huntington Beach City School District, Fountain Valley School District, Golden West College, Ocean View School District, and Westminster School District.